LioQing/chat-composer/docs/README.md

 # API

 These are the modules that can be used in the code of the components.

+All models in the API modules are JSON serializable but not deserializable.
+However, you can create the model by unpacking them into the constructor.

 - [`oai`](./oai/README.md): OpenAI module.